-Born in Manchester, Jamaica, in 1967, Bailey immigrated to Canada at the age of 13.
+Born in 1967 in Manchester, Jamaica, Bailey immigrated to Canada at the age of 13.
 He began competing in 100-metre competitions in 1991 at the age of 24; however, he didn’t commit to full-time training until about three years before his Olympic title run.

 Bailey ran 12.10 metres a second in his gold medal-winning run—the fastest ever recorded by a human at that time, according to a 2008 story by The Independent.
-He beat the world record set by U.S. sprinter Leroy Burrell in 1994.
+He beat the previous world record set by U.S. sprinter Leroy Burrell in 1994.

 The race marked the first time no U.S. runner medaled in the 100-metre dash since 1976.
 U.S. sprinter Dennis Mitchell, who was the bronze medalist in 1992, placed fourth behind Boldon.